Skip to main content

 The only way to prevent shingles is through vaccination with Shingrix (recombinant zoster vaccine).
 Shingrix is more than 90% effective at preventing shingles as well as long-term nerve pain.

-Note: Shingrix replaced the shingles vaccine Zostavax as of November 2020, and Zostavax is no longer used in the U.S. If you had the Zostavax vaccine previously, you should still get the Shingrix shot.
+Note: Shingrix replaced the prior shingles vaccine Zostavax.
+Shingrix was first approved in October 2017 and became the only shingles vaccine available in the U.S. once Zostavax was discontinued in November 2020.
+If you had the Zostavax vaccine previously, you should still get the Shingrix shot.
 Talk to your health care provider about the best timing to get Shingrix.

 At what age should you get the shingles vaccine?